Galmudug: History

-On August 14, 2006 the autonomous Galmudug region was established.
+The autonomous Galmudug region was established.
 Mohamed Warsame Ali 'Kiimiko' was elected as the new administration's president, and Galkayo was declared the new polity's capital.

-The appellation Galmudug is a conflation of Galguduud and Mudug provinces.
+The appellation Galmudug is a conflation of Galguduud, Galwaaq and Mudug provinces.

 Relations between Galmudug and the Puntland region to its immediate north have historically been tense.
 However, the two regions gradually made strides toward strengthening inter-regional relations.
 To this end, representatives of the two autonomous administrations signed an accord in February 2011 in Garowe, the capital of Puntland, wherein both governments officially agreed to cooperate on security, economic and social matters.

 Presidential elections

 On 1 August 2012, Galmudug's 25-seat parliament elected General Abdi Hasan Awale (Qaybdiid) as the region's new president.
 He replaced former president Mohamed Ahmed Aalin, who was receiving medical treatment abroad.
 Qaybdiid had obtained 22 votes versus 1 vote for the other candidate, Abdisamad Nur Guled.
 Qaybdiid was subsequently sworn in as Galmudug President in a ceremony in Galkayo marking the 6th anniversary since the establishment of the Galmudug administration.
 During his inauguration speech, Qaybdiid reiterated his pre-election promises to firm up on regional security, expand his administration's control to areas that had not been covered by the regional authority, and foster relations with neighbouring regional states and national bodies.